HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Communication Engineering/Fiber Optic Communication.md

 A set of rules that govern communication between devices.
 It ensures that both the sender and receiver understand the format, timing, and error-checking mechanisms used in the communication process.<br/>

+### **<br/>Forms of Data that Can Be Communicated.**
+Data can be transmitted in different forms depending on the type of information and its application.
+Here are the main forms:<br/>
+`Text:`<br/>
+Text data consists of characters, words, or sentences and is commonly used for emails, messages, and documents.<br/>
+`Numbers:`<br/>
+Numerical data is used in calculations, measurements, and statistics.
+This form is commonly transmitted in banking transactions, scientific data, and automated systems.<br/>
+`Images:`<br/>
+Image data includes photographs, graphics, and illustrations, which are typically represented in formats like JPEG, PNG, or GIF.
+Images are transmitted in binary format, often compressed to reduce size for faster transmission.<br/>
+`Audio:`<br/>
+Audio data includes sound recordings, music, and voice communication.
+Audio files are typically encoded in formats such as MP3, WAV, or AAC.<br/>
+`Video:`<br/>
+Video data combines a series of images with audio, creating moving visuals.
+Formats like MP4, AVI, MKV, etc.<br/>
+`Documents:`<br/>
+Documents combine text, images, and sometimes other elements in a structured format.
+Common file types include PDF, DOCX, and PPT.<br/>